seoho926/art-forgery-craquelure/README.md

 The purpose of this project is to use machine learning to help detect art forgeries by classifying craquelure (cracks due to old age) patterns in classical oil paintings.

 ## Project Description
 Oil paintings have different craquelure patterns depending on the time period and region they were created.
-Being able to classify where and/or where a painting is or is not from could add valuable information to determining whether a piece of work is authentic or a fake/forgery.
+Being able to classify when and/or where a painting is or is not from could add valuable information to determining whether a piece of work is authentic or a fake/forgery.

 This project specifically looked at:
   * 17th century